taylormadeapps/prefect-civi/README.md

 # Get an instance of the prefect_civi.CiviClient class - populated with the configurred CiviCRM credentials configured for this block
 civiclient=civiauth_block.get_client()
+result=civiclient.call_api(entity : str,action :str, payload: dict)

 ```
+### Payload
+Use Civi API explorer to build payload -i.e. /civicrm/api4#/explorer//
+Use a python dict to represent the json payload that is suggested by the api explorer